List of Persona 5 characters: Later members

 Makoto, who as a Phantom Thief goes by the codename "Queen", is the president of Shujin Academy's student council.
-She is the school's top student and is considered the brains of the Phantom Thieves for her analytical prowess, being able to deduce conclusions, theorize in several situations, and make elaborate plans.
-Behind this exterior, she has an inferiority complex and often praises her sister Sae Niijima.
+She is the school's top student and considered the brains of the Phantom Thieves for her analytical prowess, being able to deduce conclusions, theorize in several situations, and make elaborate plans.
+Behind this exterior, however, lies an inferiority complex, and she often praises her sister, Sae Niijima.
 Makoto feels that she is a burden to Sae because of their father's death, which has motivated her to work hard to succeed and reduce her sister's stress.
-Makoto starts tailing the Phantom Thieves to find information for Principal Kobayakawa, but after learning their identities, she tasks them with changing the heart of mafia boss Junya Kaneshiro.
+Makoto starts tailing the Phantom Thieves to find information for Principal Kobayakawa, but she loses respect for Kobayakawa after realizing he was aware of Suguru Kamoshida's abuse of the student body but refused to intervene.
+When she discovers that a hangure is extorting Shujin students, Kobayakawa puts her at risk by forcing her to deal with the problem herself, causing her to act on her own agenda.
+After learning their identities, she tasks them with changing the heart of mafia boss Junya Kaneshiro.
 She then resolves to join and fight alongside them after tiring of others telling her what to do.

 Makoto's Persona is Johanna, and she fights using revolvers and tekko.
-As a Confidant, Makoto represents the Priestess Arcana and provides the Phantom Thieves with a more-detailed analysis of in-game enemies.
+As a Confidant, Makoto represents the Priestess Arcana and provides the Phantom Thieves with a more detailed analysis of in-game enemies.
 As Joker gets closer to her, Makoto decides to become better-acquainted with her classmates and befriends Eiko Takao.
 She discovers that she is in a relationship with Tsukasa, a suspicious man who has manipulated girls into working for illegal businesses in Shinjuku.
-Makoto reveals Tsukasa's true nature to Eiko with Joker's help, and decides to follow her father onto the police force.
+Makoto reveals Tsukasa's true nature to Eiko with Joker's help and decides to follow in her father's footsteps by joining the police force.
 After completing her Confidant, Makoto's Persona evolves into Anat.
 In Persona 5 Royal, her Persona can evolve into Agnes.

 She is portrayed by Kanon Nanaki in Persona 5: The Stage #2 and Akari Ishizuka in Persona 5: The Stage #3.
 She appears in Super Smash Bros.
 Ultimate as a Spirit and a background character on the Mementos stage.